EUPP-benchmark/climetlab-eumetnet-postprocessing-benchmark/README.md

 ### 1.4 - Postprocessed surface variable forecasts

 Postprocessed surface variables can be obtained for each forecast date, both for the ensemble (51 members) and deterministic runs.
-A postprocessed variable is either accumulated or filtered.
+A postprocessed variable is either accumulated, averaged or filtered.

 It includes: